urbanityllc/axthe/readme.md

 ### Support and Forum
 - http://github.com/axthe/axthe/discussions

-### Pre-requsite
+### Prerequisite
-Pre-requsite knowledge ahed of AXthe is this book (or a similar book) - 'HTML and CSS: Design and Build Websites by Jon Duckett'
+Prerequisite knowledge ahed of AXthe is this book (or a similar book) - 'HTML and CSS: Design and Build Websites by Jon Duckett'

 # Overview